marinari/efelleprop/README.md

 # efelleprop
-Application for proposed 'part time trainee web dev' position to Efelle Media.
+Application for position between 'Web Developer Intern' and 'Web Developer' based on duties posted in Efelle's current openings on website.